aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-pps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSM to PPS</h2>

+XLSM is a Microsoft Excel macro-enabled workbook file format.
+It is used to store data in tabular form and also supports macros.
+On the other hand, PPS is a Microsoft PowerPoint presentation file format.
+It is used to store slides and other multimedia content.
+So, if a user wants to convert XLSM file to PPS, then they need to use a reliable file conversion API.

+<h2>How Aspose.Total helps for XLSM to PPS Conversion</h2>
-For a Python developer, who is trying to add a XLSM to PPS conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and PPS files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that helps developers to automate the conversion process of XLSM to PPS.
+It is a full package of various APIs dealing different formats including XLSM and PPS files.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSM file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate the XLSM files.
+It supports features like creating, editing, and converting XLSM files.
+It also supports features like creating charts, tables, and shapes.
+Moreover, it also supports features like formatting cells, adding comments, and protecting worksheets.

+The Aspose.Slides for Python via .NET API provides a wide range of features to manipulate the PPS files.
+It supports features like creating, editing, and converting PPS files.
+It also supports features like creating charts, tables, and shapes.
+Moreover, it also supports features like formatting slides, adding comments, and protecting presentations.

+In conclusion, Aspose.Total for Python via .NET API is a reliable and comprehensive package of APIs that helps developers to automate the conversion process of XLSM to PPS.
+It provides a wide range of features to manipulate the XLSM and PPS files.
+It also supports features like creating charts, tables, and shapes.
+Moreover, it also supports features like formatting cells, formatting slides, adding comments, and protecting worksheets and presentations.

 {{% /blocks/products/pf/feature-page-summary %}}